the assumption of responsibility for the welfare of the world

 Non-binary language presents a greater challenge, because, in the form presently promoted by the gender left, it asks English speakers to dramatically change their usage patterns.
 While English has a gender-neutral pronoun in the third-person singular — ‘it’ — this is rejected on the grounds that ‘it’ is demeaning when applied to humans.
 In reality, ‘it’ has not been used for individual humans because English speakers have traditionally viewed all humans as either female or male.
 But the fact that generic humans are usually referred to with masculine terms is some evidence that English speakers have traditionally agreed that ‘it’ is not appropriate for humans.
 And in fact, English has developed a different third-person singular neuter pronoun: ‘they’.
 Singular ‘they’ is used, at least in speech and situationally, by most English speakers, for generic humans and even, on occasion, gender-specific humans (“every woman should do what they want”).
 As an original plural, it is still rejected for formal usage by some, but its adoption for non-binary-identifying individuals is a natural compromise given its historical usage.
 And indeed, some non-binary-identifying individuals prefer to be referred to as ‘they’.
 But others prefer to be referred to using novel pronouns, and there are numerous novel pronouns that have been proposed and that at least some individuals prefer.
 English pronouns have five forms: nominative, oblique, modifying possessive, independent possessive, and reflexive; and they are all irregular, meaning there are no reliable patterns and knowing one form does not allow prediction of the others.

 Traditionally, English speakers making the acquaintance of another were required to learn, at a minimum, name and sex; but thinking in sex is normal for animals and most English names have been sex-specific, so the minimum was usually restricted to a name.
 For the gender left, acquaintance now involves learning a name, a gender identity, and a set of pronouns, which for some individuals are novel and require learning five distinct forms that the new acquaintance may never have heard before.
-Whether this is reasonable as a demand is a matter of judgement, but it seems unreasonable to expect that it will be successful at the level of Anglophone culture.
+Whether this is reasonable as a demand is a matter of judgement, but it seems unrealistic to expect that it will be successful at the level of Anglophone culture.

 * The word ‘sex’, of course, has since become used as a shorthand for ‘sexual intercourse’, which is itself a strained euphemism for ‘fucking’.
 This newer meaning of ‘sex’ has led to a new, recursive meaning for ‘sexual’, having to do with the erotic, rather than the two reproductive categories.